Nica Worldschool

 Boundless Life Locations

-Currently, Boundless Life has four locations open.
+Currently, Boundless Life has six locations open.
 Once a location opens, it is permanent.
 The idea is that they will have dozens of locations all over the world.

 The education centers will have the same look, feel and schedules so that kids feel immediately comfortable with the same setup, no matter which location they choose.